qiskit-community/qiskit-alt/README.md

 * You may need to start python and do `import julia` and `julia.install()` after pip-installing `pyjulia`.

-* The Julia packages are installed the first time you import `qiskit_alt`, that is the first time you run `import qiskit_alt` from Python.
+* The Julia packages are installed the first time you run `import qiskit_alt` from Python.
 See the manual steps below if this fails.

 *  To speed up loading and reduce delays due to just-in-time compilation, you can precompile `qiskit_alt` as follows.
 `import qiskit_alt`, `qiskit_alt.compile_qiskit_alt()`.
 This takes several minutes.
 The new Julia system image will be found